Authorised Open-ended Investment Schemes

 - Stage One: Outline authorisation, following a review of Form GFA;

 - Stage Two: Interim authorisation, following a review of Form APB or APQ;

 - Stage Three: Formal authorisation, once all issues have been resolved and final documentation has been received.

 Incorporated Cell Companies (“ICCs”) and Protected Cell Companies (“PCCs”)

-Funds to be established as an ICC or PCC will require our separate formal consent in order that the vehicle can be registered with the Guernsey Registry.
-Once we have issued outline authorisation the applicant may request our consent to establish the ICC or PCC at that stage.
+Funds to be established as an ICC or a PCC require our separate formal consent in order that the vehicle can be registered with the Guernsey Registry.
+Once we have issued outline authorisation, the applicant may request our consent to establish the ICC or PCC.

-Designated persons are normally selected from firms with an established track record in this business.
-Where an applicant seeks to appoint a newly licensed entity the proposals must be discussed with Authorisations in advance of a formal application being submitted.
+Designated persons are normally selected from firms with established track records in the field.
+Where an applicant seeks to appoint a newly licensed entity, the proposal to appoint must be discussed with Authorisations in advance of a formal application being submitted.

-Applicants must engage the prospective designated persons at an early stage in the application process, as those parties will be required to countersign the application forms: this is to signify their support of the application and demonstrate to the Commission that all parties are fully aware of the disclosures contained within the prospectus.
+Applicants must engage the prospective designated persons at an early stage in the application process, as those parties are required to countersign the application forms: this is to signify their support of the application, and also demonstrate to the Commission that all parties are fully aware of the disclosures contained within the prospectus.

-Where Promoters and their principals are not known to the Commission but are to be associated with the scheme, additional documentation will need to be submitted, as specified on a New Promoter’s Introductory Checklist.
+Where Promoters and their principals are not known to the Commission but are to be associated with the scheme, additional documentation will need to be submitted, as specified in the New Promoter’s Introductory Checklist.

 Scheme particulars or equivalent offer document: this document must evidence: